Delta Scorpii: Nomenclature

 δ Scorpii (Latinised to Delta Scorpii) is the system's Bayer designation.
 The two components are designated Delta Scorpii A and B.

-Delta Scorpii bore the traditional name Dschubba.
+Delta Scorpii bore the traditional name Dschubba, which comes from Arabic جبهة العقرب jabhet al-aqrab meaning 'the forehead of the scorpion'.
 In 2016 the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Dschubba for δ Scorpii A on 21 August 2016 and it is now so entered in the IAU Catalog of Star Names.

 In Chinese, 房宿 (Fáng Xiù), meaning Room, refers to an asterism consisting of δ Scorpii, β1 Scorpii, β2 Scorpii, π Scorpii, and ρ Scorpii.
 Consequently, the Chinese name for δ Scorpii itself is 房宿三 (Fáng Xiù sān), "the Third Star of Room".

 Properties

 δ Scorpii was once used as a spectroscopic standard for the B0 IV classification, but is now considered too unusual and variable.

 The primary, δ Scorpii A, is a B class subgiant surrounded by a disc of material spun off by the rapidly rotating star.
-The secondary, δ Scorpii B, orbits every 10.5 years in a highly elongated elliptical orbit; it appears to be normal B class main sequence star.
+The secondary, δ Scorpii B, orbits every 10.5 years in a highly elongated elliptical orbit; it appears to be a normal B class main sequence star.
 There have been reports that Delta Scorpii A is itself a very close spectroscopic binary, but this does not appear to be the case.

 δ Scorpii is a proper motion member of the Upper Scorpius subgroup of the Scorpius–Centaurus OB association, the nearest such co-moving association of massive stars to the Sun.
 The Upper Scorpius subgroup contains thousands of young stars with mean age 11 million years at average distance of 470 light years (145 parsecs).